Academic Programs

 Geology majors have proven to be successful in both pursuing careers in professional fields as well as acceptance into prestigious graduate programs around the country.
 Head over to the Alumni Community to check out what our past graduates are up to.

 There are two Majors and two Minors available from the Geology Department.
-The Majors include: BS in Geology and BA in Earth Science.
+The Majors include: BS in Geology and BA in Earth and Environmental Science.
 The Minors include: Minor in Geology and Minor in Paleontology.
 Additionally, we offer a Teacher Credential program.
 Please explore the following links for more details on each program.

 Program Learning Outcomes